4 cups vegetable broth

 Cook noodles, drain, and lay flat until cool.

-Mix ricotta cheese with garlic powder, oregano, basil and salt.
+Mix silken tofu with garlic powder, oregano, basil and salt.

-Add ricotta mixture, Parmesan cheese, and mozzarella cheese to the bowl of broccoli and carrots, mix well.
+Add silken tofu mixture, Parmesan cheese, and mozzarella cheese to the bowl of broccoli and carrots, mix well.

 Using a spatula, spread 1/2 cup of the filling onto length of each lasagna noodle, leaving 1/2 inch space at each end so roll-ups do not overflow.